Sussex Fortress Royal Engineers: Mobilisation

-The Sussex Fortress Engineers had been due to assemble at Portsdown for annual training in August 1914, but as the international situation deteriorated the advance party was called back to Newhaven, where the company assembled shortly before the outbreak of war.
-On the night of 4 August it was guarding the power station, Newhaven Bridge and the railway until relieved by infantry the following day.
+The Sussex Fortress Engineers had been due to assemble at Portsdown for annual training in August 1914; however, as the international situation deteriorated, the advance party was called back to Newhaven, where the company assembled shortly before the outbreak of war.
+On the night of 4 August, it was guarding the power station, Newhaven Bridge and the railway until relieved by infantry the following day.
 It was then put to work on the defences of Newhaven and Dover as part of South-East Coast Defences, assisted by civilian contractors.

 Shortly after the outbreak of war, TF units were invited to volunteer for overseas service and at the end of August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.

 1/1st Sussex Army Troops Company

 Once it was clear that the threat to Britain's coastal defences was small, six of the fortress engineer units organised their 1st Line as 'Army Troops' companies for service on the Lines of Communication.
 Sussex Fortress Engineers formed 1/1st Sussex Army Troops Company, RE, which sailed from Southampton to Le Havre on 20 March 1915 aboard the Empress of India and joined the British Expeditionary Force (BEF) at Étaples.
-It was put to work erecting accommodation for the New Army units that were arriving, and building hospitals, roads etc. In May 1916 the company's establishment was raised from 100 to 145 and it was sent to Vimy Ridge and set to work extending the deep dugout and tunnel system under the ridge.
+It was put to work erecting accommodation for the New Army units that were arriving, and building hospitals, roads etc. In May 1916, the company's establishment was raised from 100 men to 145 and it was sent to Vimy Ridge and set to work extending the deep dugout and tunnel system under the ridge.
 The company devised a ropeway suspended from the roof of the sloping gallery to move the spoil to the surface, which was later adopted in other excavations.
 The sappers also built concrete machine gun positions and helped farmers with their harvest.